 The generation of charge carriers within the intrinsic region may be due to the radiation incident.
-For these reasons, many photosensors include at least one PIN diode, such as PIN photodiodes or phototransistors.
+For these reasons, many photosensors are based on a PIN diode, such as PIN photodiodes or phototransistors.
 In addition to the light radiation, the charge carriers can also be generated by particles, gamma radiation, X radiation: for this reason, a PIN diode can also be used as a solid state radiation detector.

 In our tests a S1223 Hamamatsu photodiode was used: it is a “general purpose” photodiode, sensitive from 320 nm to 1100 nm.
 The photodiode has a dark current of 0.1 nA, a capacity of 10 pF and an inverse polarization bias voltage of up to 30 V.